ssp21/ssp21-spec/ssp21.md

 The corresponding *read* function calculates the same MAC, verifies it using a constant-time comparison, and returns the user_data field of the message as the cleartext.

+## Certificates

+SSP21 defines its own certificate format, the Industrial Certificate Format (ICF).
+It leverages the definition and serialization rules used for messages within the cryptographic layer.
+The primary design goals of the ICF include:

+* Simplicity - The format and its encodings should be easy to understand and implement, where ASN.1 and the BER/DER encodings are considered undersirably complex for this application.

+* Efficiency/Size - The format shall be encodable in the low hundreds of bytes, rather than thousands of bytes to enable usage in bandwidth-limited applications.

+* Relevant Metadata -  Only metadata relevant to ICS should be included.
+This explicitly means that much of the metadata in x.509 related to domains/web is not pertinent here.

+* Extensible in terms of algorithms - The format shall allow for migration to stronger digital signature algorithms (DSA) in the event of deprecation or break of any particular algorithm.

+* Extensible in terms of metadata - It will be desirable in certain applications to sign and include additional metadata in the certificate beyond what was defined in the original specification.
+An example of such an extension would be role based access control (RBAC) permissions for a specific application protocol.
+The certificate format shall provide the ability to define exensions and define the required behavior when undefined extensions are encountered.

 <!--
 ### State Transition Diagrams